CosmeValera/ReactProjects/devops/kafka/README.md

 ![](14-51.png)

-For example, 3 partitions to 2 consumers (maybe EU and US partition go to consumer 1), while when a new replica is added, it's 3 partitions to 3 consumers, then thanks to kafka it automactically distributes the load (EU partition to consumer 1, US partition to consumer 2).
+For example, 3 partitions to 2 consumers (maybe EU and US partition go to consumer 1), while when a new replica is added, it's 3 partitions to 3 consumers, then thanks to kafka it automatically distributes the load (EU partition to consumer 1, US partition to consumer 2).
 And when one replica stops working, it will take the pile and move it to another active one.

 ## Kafka Brokers